-- Wood rot caused by a "wood-eating" fungus --

-Dry rot is a weakening of wood caused by one of several species of fungus.
+Dry rot is the decomposition of wood caused by one of several species of wood decay fungi.
 The fungus digests the parts of the wood that give the wood strength and stiffness.
 Weakened wood is typically somewhat dry, hence the name dry rot, and brittle.

-If moisture cannot be controlled, or if the dry rot fungus as gained a foot-hold, then wood should be treated to inhibit the growth of the fungus.
-Boric acid, or borate, is an excellent fungicide (a pesticide that kills fungi) against the dry rot fungus.
-Borate also prevents insect damage.
+If moisture cannot be controlled, or if the dry rot fungus has gained a foot-hold, then wood should be treated to inhibit further growth of the fungus.
+There are many wood preservatives that can be used to treat new or existing wood to protect against wood-destroying organisms including brown rot (dry rot) fungi.
+The choice of wood preservative is largely dictated by the particular application.
+Some contain highly toxic chemicals like copper and arsenic or oils that contain chloronated phenols.
+On the other hand, boric acid, or borate, is an excellent fungicide (a pesticide that kills fungi) prevents insect damage and, is far less toxic than other wood preservatives.
 Wood can be treated during construction, during repair, or as a remedial treatment to stop an active infestation.

 Borate wood preservatives are generally applied as liquids.
 Because borates are water soluble they should not be used where liquid water is present.
 In wet situations use fused borate instead because it is made for exterior applications.
 Fused borate is often used to protect log ends in log homes and utility poles against dry rot.